 Motorcycle Use and License Guide in Thailand

-In Thailand, it is not sufficient to have just your home country's license to ride a motorcycle; you must have an **International Driving Permit (IDP)** with an **"A" class (motorcycle)** endorsement.
-Riding a motorcycle with a class B car license is legally invalid and can leave you without insurance coverage in the event of an accident.
-It is essential to comply with legal requirements to avoid fines of 500-1000 Baht during police checks and, most importantly, to ensure your safety.
+In Thailand, having just your home country's license is not enough to ride a motorcycle; you must have an International Driving Permit (IDP) with an "A" class (motorcycle) endorsement.
+Riding a motorcycle with a class B car license is legally invalid and can leave you uninsured in the event of an accident.
+To avoid fines of 500-1000 Baht during police checks and, most importantly, to ensure your safety, you must comply with legal requirements.

 Motorcycle Use in Thailand: Freedom or Risk?